 - If you are breast-feeding.
 It is not known whether this drug passes into breast milk.
 If it does, it could harm the baby.

 - About any other prescription or over-the-counter medicines you are taking, including vitamins and herbs.
 In fact, keeping a written list of each of these medicines (including the doses of each and when you take them) with you in case of emergency may help prevent complications if you get sick.

 Interactions with other drugs

-Medicines that contain estrogen (hormone therapies, birth control pills or patches) may reduce the action of exemestane.
+Medicines that contain estrogen (hormone therapies, birth control pills or patches) raise estrogen levels and counter the action of exemestane.
 These drugs should not be taken while you’re being treated with exemestane.

 Check with your doctor, nurse, or pharmacist about other medicines, vitamins, herbs, and supplements, and whether alcohol can cause problems with this medicine.

 Having food in the stomach helps the drug to get into the body, so it’s best taken after a meal.
 No other significant interactions with food are known at this time.
 Check with your doctor, nurse, or pharmacist about whether foods may be a problem.